valiantlynx/valiantlynx_logseq/pages/screw design.md

 			- F_friction_collar = μ_collar * F_clamping
 		- where μ_collar is bewteen the collar and the workpiece.
 			- F_friction_collar = 0.15 * F_clamping
-		- Substituting these values in the equation for F_clamping and solving, we get:
+		- then put the :
 			- F_clamping = 2π * (0.15) * (0.5 in) * (8 in) * (σ_yielding) / (0.75 in + 8 in) = 1540 lbf
 		- Therefore, the clamping force is 1540 lbf.
 	- **(c) **Using the force from part (a), determine the factor of safety for yielding at the interface of the screw body and the base of the first engaged thread, assuming the first thread carries 38 percent of the total clamping force.